2nd year graduate student at Columbia University.

 Times and dates:

-We will meet (approximately) weekly in room 307 in the math building at 4:00 on Fridays.
-We have the room reserved until 6:00 (though I don't necessarily expect discussions to last for two whole hours) and until September 1st (similar comment here.)
+We used to meet weekly in room 307 in the math building at 4:00 on Fridays.
+We will no longer meet unless someone requests a meeting.
+We still have the room reserved from 4:00 to 6:00 on Fridays until September 1st.

 There will not necessarily be any talks.
 Rather, we will read on our own and discuss the reading in front of the blackboard.